FormIt360/autodesk-formit-360-ios-help/Manage Your Data/FormIt 360 Converter.md

-# FormIt 360 Converter
+# FormIt Converter

 Convert files from other applications to use within FormIt

-The FormIt 360 Converter is a Revit add-in that can convert files from other applications, such as SketchUp and Revit, to use within FormIt 360.
+The FormIt Converter is a Revit add-in that can convert files from other applications, such as SketchUp and Revit, to use within FormIt.
 It can be downloaded directly from the [FormIt website](http://formit360.autodesk.com/blog/formit-converter/).

 ## Convert RFA Files to FormIt files ![](Images/GUID-2CC7B106-9414-40FA-BD69-5884ACBA0834-low.png)